Instructions Reference

 <!-- Output: <br/> (raw markup injected into output) -->

-Warning: disable-output-escaping is widely considered an anti-pattern.
-It breaks the tree model — you are injecting raw characters into what should be a well-formed node tree.
-It does not work in all serialization scenarios and is not supported by all processors.
-If you need to produce raw markup, consider using xsl:output method="html" or building proper nodes with xsl:element.
+Warning: most developers consider disable-output-escaping an anti-pattern.
+It breaks the tree model: it injects raw characters into what should be a well-formed node tree.
+It does not work in every serialization scenario, and not every processor supports it.
+If you need to produce raw markup, use xsl:output method="html" or build proper nodes with xsl:element.

 #Outputting Special Characters